You are here

 - Immunization Records (official, signed copies from doctor's office.
 Make copies of your records before coming to State Orientation.)

 - Financial Aid documents that still need to be submitted .
 Check your MyISU Portal for more information.

 There are two hotels that are easily accessed by a short walk from Indiana State's campus.
 These are also located in downtown, among some of the food and fun Terre Haute has to offer.
 When booking a room, be sure to mention you will be in town for orientation with Indiana State as some hotels will offer discounts.
 The two hotels nearest campus are:

 If you are staying in Terre Haute for an evening, we encourage you to take some time and explore the area.
 Check with the Visitors Bureau for options on where to eat and visit.

-- For students starting classes in January, your State Start-Up date will be during December and January.
-You can register for a date starting on October 1st.
+- For students starting classes in January, your State Orientation date will be during December and January.
+You can register for a date starting in early October.

-- For students starting classes in May, June, and July, your State Start-Up date will be in mid-May.
+- For students starting classes in May, June, and July, your State Orientation date will be in mid-May.
 You can register for a date starting on December 1st.
 This State Orientation program is a virtual program.

-- For students starting classes in August, your State Start-Up date will be during June (first-year students) or July and August (transfer students).
+- For students starting classes in August, your State Orientation date will be during June (first-year students) or July and August (transfer students).
 You can register for a date starting on December 1st.

 You can view your specific dates by logging in to the orientation registration system to save your spot.